aosabook/500lines/search-engine/README.md

 The posting list
 ----------------

-Since this search engine doesn't do ranking, it basically comes down to maintaining a posting list on disk and querying it.
+Since this search engine doesn’t do ranking, it basically comes down to maintaining a posting list on disk and querying it.